crdoconnor/strictyaml/docs/index.rst

 StrictYAML
 ==========

-Hitch is a type safe parser.
+StrictYAML is a typesafe YAML parser.

 Documentation
 -------------